My heart is beating out of my chest. My legs are burning.

 That’s when I see the Goblin Lord for the first time.

 He’s standing in the center of a mass of Goblins wearing magical armor.
-It’s not that he’s bigger than the others; he’s actually just a bit taller than your average Goblin, definitely smaller than the Hobs.
+It’s not that he’s bigger than the others; he’s actually just a bit taller than your average Human, definitely smaller than the biggest Hobs.